Graves and Charlotte host Georgia State - WTOP News

 BOTTOM LINE: Charlotte faces Georgia State after Nik Graves scored 23 points in Charlotte’s 75-71 loss to the Davidson Wildcats.

-The Panthers are 3-1 in home games.
-Georgia State is 2-5 against opponents with a winning record.
+The Panthers are 3-1 on their home court.
+Georgia State averages 12.3 turnovers per game and is 1-1 when it turns the ball over less than its opponents.

-The 49ers are 0-2 in road games.
-Charlotte is fifth in the AAC allowing 71.8 points while holding opponents to 46.6% shooting.
+The 49ers have gone 0-2 away from home.
+Charlotte has a 0-1 record in one-possession games.

-Georgia State averages 75.6 points per game, 3.8 more points than the 71.8 Charlotte allows.
+Georgia State averages 7.6 made 3-pointers per game, 1.0 more made shot than the 6.6 per game Charlotte gives up.
 Charlotte averages 6.8 made 3-pointers per game this season, 1.8 fewer made shots on average than the 8.6 per game Georgia State gives up.

-TOP PERFORMERS: Toneari Lane is shooting 37.3% from beyond the arc with 3.1 made 3-pointers per game for the Panthers, while averaging 14.7 points.
+TOP PERFORMERS: Zarigue Nutter is scoring 17.8 points per game and averaging 4.3 rebounds for the Panthers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.